gergely-kovacs/smart-home/sh-backend/README.md

 #### Migrate

-Migrations are run automatically in development mode, when starting the server but can be run manually with the following command:
+Migrations are run automatically in development mode when starting the server,
+but can be run manually with the following command:

 ```bash